Department of Curriculum & Instruction

 Master of Education Degree Programs (M.Ed.)

 The M.Ed. degree offers advanced study in Curriculum and Instruction.
 Except where noted, all programs require 30 hours of study.
-Students may earn an M.Ed. in Curriculum and Instruction (on-line), Secondary Education, Middle Grade, Educational Technology (on-line), Career and Technical Education, and Arts and Education (36 hours).
+Students may earn an M.Ed. in Curriculum and Instruction (online), Educational Technology (online), and Career and Technical Education.

 Master of Arts and Education Programs (M.A.E.)

-Areas of Study: Education and Anthropology, Classics, Economics, English, English as a Second Language (ESL), French, German, History, Mathematics, Political Science, Sociology, Spanish.
+Areas of Study: Economics, English, English as a Second Language (ESL), French, Geography, German, History, Political Science, Sociology, Spanish.

 Master of Science and Education (M.E.S)

 The M.E.S. degree is for students who wish to combine advanced study in education with a content focus in Science or Mathematics.
-All degrees require 12 credit hours in education, along with 21 hours of study in the subject area, and culminate in a 3-credit thesis, seminar or project.
+All degrees require 18 credit hours in education, along with 18 hours of study in the subject area,

-Areas of study: Education and Biology, Chemistry, Geology, Mathematics, Physics.
+Areas of study: Biology (online), Chemistry (online), Geology, Mathematics, Physics.

 Education Specialist Degree Programs